johnnyawesome/TitleTurd/README.md

 # 💩 TitleTurd 💩

-Puts a 💩 Turd 💩 in the Title of your Tabs:
+## Puts a 💩 Turd 💩 in the Title of your Tabs:

+The internet is full of shit - why not take pride in it?

 ![alt text](https://raw.githubusercontent.com/johnnyawesome/TitleTurd/master/Title%20Turd.jpg)